 Assessment CAP 2020+

-The emphasis of the new Proposal, as outlined in the November 2017 Communication on the Future of Food and Farming, was on simplification, targeted action and giving Member State (MS) greater flexibility in tailoring financing under the CAP.
-The impetus for the revised CAP was the argument that the current CAP delivery system relied on detailed requirements at EU level, with too prescriptive rules that were not always suitable to deliver the desired results and EU added value.
-To this end, the CAP proposal called for MS to develop a singular CAP Strategic Plan (with room for regional plans) that covered both direct payments (Pillar 1) and rural development payments (Pillar 2).
+The new Proposal, set out in the Communication on the Future of Food and Farming November 2017, emphasised simplification, targeted action and more flexibility for Member States (MS) to adjust funding under the CAP.
+The impetus for revising the CAP was given by the argument that the former CAP delivery system relied on detailed requirements at the EU level and had overly prescriptive rules that were not always suitable for delivering the desired results and EU-added value.
+To this end, the CAP proposal called for MS to develop a single CAP Strategic Plan (with room for regional plans) that covered both direct payments (Pillar 1) and rural development payments (Pillar 2).

 start: